 Injuries caused when a motorist fails to abide by the Move Over Law are often serious, many times even resulting in death, due to the speeds that vehicles travel along the highways in Wisconsin.
 The Move Over Law was designed to keep people safe and protect the lives of those who work along Wisconsin roadways each day.

 If you find yourself in an emergency situation along a Wisconsin road or highway, you should first get to a safe location and immediately call for help.
 Do not attempt to exit your vehicle and tend to it without the proper traffic controls to notify passersby of your presence near the roadway.
 Make the call and request the help of law enforcement officers because it can save your life as well as the lives of those in your vehicle.
 This is especially important in the evening hours when there is no natural daylight making it easier to spot a stalled vehicle on the side of the road.

-If you or someone you know has been the victim of a vehicle vs. pedestrian crash, call the skilled, dedicated and proven attorneys at Groth Law Firm.
+If you or someone you know has been the victim of a vehicle vs. pedestrian crash, call the skilled, dedicated, and proven Milwaukee car accident attorneys at Groth Law Firm.
 Groth Law Firm understands the pain and stress caused by these types of injuries and has years of experience helping clients on their journey of recovery.
 The team at Groth Law Firm dedicates their practice exclusively to representing those injured by the negligence of others, particularly in the context of motor vehicle crashes and vehicle vs. pedestrian crashes.
 Groth Law Firm will make sure that all of your rights are protected and use their knowledge and experience to maximize your recovery.
 Call the team at Groth Law Firm at (414) 375-2030 for a free consultation.